slopesh/website/README.md

 # Arrayly - Personal Portfolio Website

-A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
+I use this website to show my experiences and projects!!!

 ## 🚀 Features